 Seating levels at Guaranteed Rate Field

-Typically, seat level would just impact your view of the game and how many stairs you have to take to your seat.
-At a White Sox game, though, it also impacts where you can go within the stadium.
+At most ballparks, seat level would just impact your view of the game and how many stairs you have to take to your seat.
+At a White Sox game, though, it also impacts where you are allowed to go within the stadium.

-There are two main seating levels at Guaranteed Rate Field: 100 level is closest to the infield and 500 level is the upper tier.
-(Levels 200, 300 and 500 are suite levels.)
+There are two main seating levels at Guaranteed Rate Field: 100-level is closest to the infield and 500-level is the upper tier.
+(Levels 200, 300 and 500 are suite and club levels.)
+Guests with 500-level tickets are not allowed in the 100-level concourses, including concessions, bars and stores.

 The 100-level concourse has real baseball stadium energy.
-The indoor portion of the concourse runs between first, home and third baselines and includes a wide selection of food vendors and shops.
+The indoor portion of the concourse runs along the first and third baselines and includes a wide selection of food vendors and shops.
 The real highlight of this concourse is the portion that runs along the outfield.
 It’s a spacious outdoor patio of sorts, lined with food vendors, standing room viewing and eating space.

 Conversely, the 500-level feels more utilitarian.
-It has fewer food vendors inside the concourse (15 vendors at the 500-level vs 53 at the 100-level) and comes to an and at both first and third baselines.
-There’s no place to watch the game other than your seat on the 500-level.
+It has fewer food vendors inside the concourse (15 vendors at the 500-level vs 53 at the 100-level) and comes to an end at both first and third baselines, so you can’t walk the full loop.
+There’s also no place to watch the game other than your seat on the 500-level.

 Access to the entire 100-level concourse (not just the seats!) is limited to 100-level ticket holders, and they do check tickets at all points of entry to that concourse.
-100-level ticket holders can visit the 500-level concourse, but not the other way around.
+If you have a 100-level ticket, you can visit the 500-level concourse, but not the other way around.

 Is 100-level worth it with a baby?

 We didn’t realize this divide when we purchased our 100-level tickets, but it worked out well for us.
 We were happy with our seats and really enjoyed walking the loop around the stadium.
 However, we liked the 500 level, too!
-The vibe was more chill, the view was still quite nice, and there was still a fine selection of food vendors.
+The vibe up there was more chill, the view was still nice, and the food selection was fine for what we needed.

 If we went to another Sox game, we’d probably purchase 100-level again, just because of the outfield experience.
-If there’s a large price break and you plan to watch most of the game from your seat, we think the 500-level is a fine option.
+If there’s a large price break and you plan to watch most of the game from your seat, then the 500-level is probably a fine option.

 Where to sit with a baby at a White Sox Game

-During our most recent visit to a White Sox game on July 18, 2021, we purchased two tickets in section 147, Row 32, Seats 1 & 2 for $190.
+During our last visit to a White Sox game, we purchased two tickets in section 147, Row 32, Seats 1 & 2 for $190.
 We did not buy a ticket for our baby.

 We bought our tickets about 4 hours before game time, so our options were a bit limited and our price was a bit high.
 There was definitely a much wider selection available (better and cheaper) even just the day before, but we didn’t commit in time.